macterra/docker-workshop/README.md

 PS> docker run --rm -it -p 8888:8000 -v c:\src\docker\browser:/docroot mkdocs
 ```

-This replaces the `/docroot` folder in the container (the one initialized with the MkDocs default site in the Dockerfile) with a folder containing documentation copied from the [Platform Common Browser](https://git.synaptivemedical.com/projects/COM/repos/browser/browse) project.
+This replaces the `/docroot` folder in the container (the one initialized with the MkDocs default site in the Dockerfile) with a folder containing documentation copied from the [TBD]() project.

 ----